The Truth about LEDs, Light Sensitivity, & Migraine

 Unbeknownst to many, we are chronically exposed to LED lights on a daily basis.
 They are used in many commonplace applications such as:

-• Interior light bulbs
+- Interior light bulbs

-• Car lights
+- Car lights

-• Computer screens and phones
+- Computer screens and phones

-• TV’s and other electronic devices
+- TV’s and other electronic devices

-• Outdoor holiday lighting
+- Outdoor holiday lighting

 In addition, many of today’s devices that are labeled LCD (‘liquid crystal display’) are actually backlit by an LED bulb, which inherently provides similar benefits and risks as general LED lights.
 More specifically, they can produce a flickering effect that can cause problems for many people, especially those who are sensitive.
 Ironically, older LCD screens were lit by a compact fluorescent bulb, which also could generate this unpleasant flicker.

-LEDs Effect on Light Sensitivity and Migraine
+LEDs Effect on Light Sensitivity, Migraine, and Other Conditions

 Experts were quick to note, however, that these findings do not necessarily extend to our regular exposure to lower-brightness sources—such as smartphone use—although it can produce a cumulative effect over time.
 That said, they did warn that the strobe-like flickering of some LEDs can absolutely lead to headaches and visual complications.
-This is supported by other research which indicates that LED-lit LCD devices are more likely to lead to visual symptoms ranging from difficulty refocusing to eye strain and bright light sensitivity.
-This was especially worsened for those who read on their smartphone in the dark.3
+In fact, researchers have linked the flicker of LEDs directly to negative responses in the brain, which can result in problems like headaches and eye strain.3 And we know that flashing or flickering light sources can also dramatically harm people with visually-sensitive seizures too.

 Another offensive source of LEDs are car lights.
 Their relative brightness, particularly on darkened roads, can negatively affect people without a chronic headache disorder; and they can be especially brutal for those prone to light-sensitive headaches or migraine attacks.
-Glare, and any pain or discomfort produced by it, can also be an unpleasant side effect of LED exposure on the road.5,6 As a result, it should be no surprise that LED headlights on vehicles are one of the biggest sources for painful light sensitivity at night.
+Glare, and any pain or discomfort produced by it, can also be an unpleasant side effect of LED exposure on the road.6,7 As a result, it should be no surprise that LED headlights on vehicles are one of the biggest sources for painful light sensitivity at night.

 LED Lighting Versus Fluorescent Lighting